Frequently Asked Questions

 How Much CBD Should I Take?

+First, always consult with your doctor and pharmacist.
+Once they’ve given you the green light, you’ll need to experiment to figure out your own dose.
 No matter what condition you’re trying to treat with CBD, giving yourself an adequate dosage is key — or it might not work for you.

 It can be tough to figure out how much CBD you should take, as CBD isn’t currently regulated by the Food and Drug Administration (FDA), and there are no official recommended dosages.